LongBu/AWS-MLS-C01-Study-Guide/README.md

       * AWS (RDS, Redshift, Athena, S3)
       * SaaS applications, such as Salesforce
       * Any JDBC/ODBC data source
+  * ML insights feature (only ML capabilties of Quicksight)
+    * Anomaly detection (uses Random Cut Forest)
+    * Forcasting to get rid of anomalies to make forcast (uses Random Cut Forest)
+    * Autonarratives to build rich dashboards with embedded narratives
   * Anti-Patterns
     * Highly formatted canned reports
       * QuickSight is for ad ho queries, analysis, and visualization